ProfMilo/ProfMilo-Stream/README.md

 ## ⚠️ Disclaimer

-CinemaOS Stream is a content aggregator and does not host any media files.
+ProfMilo Stream is a content aggregator and does not host any media files.
 All content is sourced from third-party providers.
 For copyright concerns, please contact the respective content providers.

 ---